MCBarnard/development-environment/README.md

 Simply navigate into the app directory, build your project and serve your project from the public directory.

 ## Setup
-To get started, rename the .env.example to .env `mv .env-example .env` and run `dc up -d`
+To get started, rename the .env.example to .env `mv .env-example .env` and run `docker-compose up -d`

 ## Services
 #### This is for development navigation and can only be run once docker is up